-- Keeper’s flat fee includes recordkeeping for your Schedule C and tax filing with professionals (like me!) making sure you get the best bottom line.
+- Keeper’s flat fee includes recordkeeping for your Schedule C and tax filing.
 Think of it as TurboTax for independent contractors, plus a bookkeeping service like Quickbooks, all in one

 - Mainstream tax software like Turbo, H&R, and TaxAct have hidden fees and surprise charges, especially for people who freelance, own businesses, or do anything else other than a traditional W-2 job.
 That makes it hard to find straightforward pricing for their services.
 The amounts listed above are the minimum that you’ll pay — but don’t be surprised if it comes out higher

 - Accountant fees vary widely depending on your location, their experience level, and the complexity of your return.
 The prices above are average fees, but business tax returns can easily cost a few thousand dollars.
 Keeper allows you to export a Schedule C worksheet to give to your accountant, which could help reduce their fees if they charge hourly